bookingactivities/booking-activities/readme.txt

 * Fix - Improved readme.txt to provide a better understanding and preview of the plugin

 = 1.1.0 - 2017/07/16 =
-* Optimization - Calendars are now loaded faster and on page load (possibility to load after page load in Booking Activities settings)
 * Feature - Manage groups of events!
 You can group events and make your customer book a bundle of events instead of a single one.
 * Feature - Bind multiple calendars and activities to one product in WooCommerce!
+* Optimization - Calendars are now loaded faster and on page load (possibility to load after page load in Booking Activities settings)
 * Feature - Choose the default booking status after a customer complete the booking form or a WooCommerce order.
 * Feature - Calendars events are now related to your business timezone, and no longer to users' timezone.
 Customers around the world cannot see / book a past event because of time offset.
+* Feature - You can change how dates are formatted (in grouped events and picked events list only)
 * Tweak - You can change your calendars period regardless of the bookings already done
 * Fix - Apostrophe characters in template / activity / events names are now correctly displayed
 * Fix - Dates are now translated everywhere